 [primary Controlling LAN Hardware

 The infrastructure and hardware for the Primary Controlling LAN shall be provided by [others][the USPS] as part of the facility IT system.
-The Contractor shall coordinate all equipment connections, device naming and security requirements with the infrastructure provider.
+Coordinate all equipment connections, device naming and security requirements with the infrastructure provider.

-Unless specified elsewhere, Contractor shall provide all hardware, physical media, software and programming for the Secondary controlling LAN.
+Unless specified elsewhere, provide all hardware, physical media, software and programming for the Secondary controlling LAN.]

 [primary Controlling LAN Hardware